rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MPT: Ok, so we have consensus on this to be merged.

 BT: Any objections?
 We definitely want to make it optional to use historic timezone data.
-Using the best information on the timezones
+Using the best information on the timezones.

 AWB: That language of "best available" is...

 BT: It's handwavy....

-MJ: We should say the best available on the operating system
+MJ: We should say the best available on the operating system.

-BT: But what's an operating system? ;-) Some systems don't have one
+BT: But what's an operating system? ;-) Some systems don't have one.

 MPT: The more restrictive the phrasing gets the worse it gets given the situation...

-BT: Why don't we just use "may" instead
+BT: Why don't we just use "may" instead.

-MJ: I think it's a "should"
+MJ: I think it's a "should".

 BT: I really don't want "should".

-DH: I don't want to go down the road of "magic feathers"
+DH: I don't want to go down the road of "magic feathers".

 AK: I don't think so.